Skip to content

 Migration is seamless — just swap the package name.
 No code changes required!

-Watch for TSX file changes and transpile automatically.
+Swig automatically watches for file changes and rebuilds:

-🌵 You're ready to build with Minimact! 🌵
+🌵 You're ready to build with Minimact and Swig! 🌵

 Released under the MIT License.